gmh5225/raminspect/README.md

 sudo insmod raminspect.ko
 ```

 Also note that the shell injection part is currently designed to work on any architecture (even though the actual shell code itself has to be platform-specific), but the arbitrary memory allocation is currently limited to x86-64.
-PRs to add support for arbitrary allocation on more CPU architectures are welcome. t
+PRs to add support for arbitrary allocation on more CPU architectures are welcome.

 ## A Note about Stability